Muskoka (provincial electoral district)

-Muskoka was an electoral riding in Ontario, Canada.
+Muskoka was a provincial electoral district in Ontario, Canada.
 It existed in various incarnations and names throughout its existence.
 It started as Muskoka-Parry Sound in 1875 and then changed to Muskoka in 1886.
 In 1934 it changed to Muskoka-Ontario and lasted until 1955 when it changed back to Muskoka.
 In 1987 it changed again to Muskoka-Georgian Bay.
 It was eliminated by redistribution in 1999, and its territories went to the new ridings of Parry Sound—Muskoka (66%) and Simcoe North (34%).